 The UIP management procedures are performed from an authorized and authenticated entity.

 The User Identifier associated with the UIP is authenticated at the UIP management procedures e.g. for creating, removing an Identifier Link (link and unlink), and activating an Identifier Link.

+NOTE: Security requirements are to be addressed by SA3.

 6.X.3 Procedures

-Editor's note: This clause describes high-level procedures and information flows for the solution.
+Editor's note: The high-level procedures and information flows for the solution is FFS.

 6.X.4 Impacts on services, entities and interfaces